-This week, we’re going to tackle drawing and trading trend lines.
+This week, we’re going to tackle how to cash in drawing and trading trend lines.
 Yes, I know a lot of you out there are literally geniuses at applying support and resistance lines.
 Left to you alone, you could make a fortune on just support and resistance lines.
 But mention drawing trend lines, and I’m sure I’ll get thick frowns from you guys that will make Godzilla look like a boy scout.

 As a matter of fact, drawing trade lines is the most common and most popular among most forex traders.
 Not only are you identifying the trend, you’re also determining the strength of the trend.
 You’re putting all the dots together as to whether a setup can be traded or not.